 When an event overwhelms our ability to cope, either physically, mentally, or emotionally, we experience trauma, which can leave us feeling unsafe, helpless, and struggling with disturbing memories, emotions, and anxiety.

-Trauma changes the way we perceive and experience the world and can have a lasting effect on the brain and behavior of people who previously did not have a mental health condition or even a predisposition to mental health issues.
+Trauma changes the way we perceive and experience the world and can have a lasting effect on the brain, affecting the behavior of people who did not previously have a mental health condition or even a predisposition to mental health issues.
 For trauma survivors, after a disturbing or distressing event is over, the brain continues to react to the original stressor, keeping them in a constant state of hypervigilance.
-It is as if the mind is a soldier prepared for battle, on high alert ready to face an enemy, even though the war is over.
+It is as if the mind is a soldier prepared for battle, on high alert, ready to face an enemy even though the war is over.

-This scenario brings many symptoms with it that are not easy to handle of to face.
-We might notice them or not, but the truth is that they could be there without us having the ability to relate them to what we are feeling inside, what we have in our minds and the experiences with which we have dealt.
+This scenario brings many symptoms that are not easy to handle.
+We might notice them or we might not.
+The truth is that they can be there without us having the ability to relate them to what we are feeling inside, what we have in our minds, and the experiences we have dealt with.

-The symptoms of trauma can include: intrusive thoughts, anger and irritability, anxiety and depression, guilt or shame, isolation or withdrawal from others, dissociation, feeling sad or hopeless, feeling disconnected or numb, among others.
-There are other symptoms that can be reflected physically in our bodies due to what we feel in our minds, such as: immunological reactions, digestive symptoms, skin conditions, among others.
+The symptoms of trauma can include: intrusive thoughts, anger and irritability, anxiety and depression, guilt or shame, isolation or withdrawal from others, dissociation, feeling sadness or hopelessness, feeling disconnected or numb, among others.
+There are other symptoms that can be reflected physically in our bodies due to what we feel in our minds, such as immunological reactions, digestive symptoms, skin conditions, and others.

-When the amygdala is activated in response to trauma it prepares us to escape or confront the threat or attack.
-The prefrontal cortex, the part of the brain responsible for regulating attention, awareness, and reasoning is impeded by a trauma response, leading to difficulty paying attention and making decisions.
-Also impacted, is the hippocampus, the part of the brain associated with memory and learning, often leading to memory and learning problems.
+When the amygdala is activated in response to trauma, it prepares us to escape or confront the threat or attack.
+The prefrontal cortex, the part of the brain responsible for regulating attention, awareness, and reasoning, is impeded by a trauma response, leading to difficulty paying attention and making decisions.
+Also impacted is the hippocampus, the part of the brain associated with memory and learning, often leading to problems in those areas.

 Why you should let go of the past